SightMan3/sudolabs_eaters/README.md

 Lukáš randuška, SPŠE KE komenského 44

 ## Description
-Our app tries to simplify the process of choosing the restaurant, eating time and orderer.
+Our app tries to simplify the process of choosing the restaurant, eating time and choosing the orderer.

 ## gaps:
   - people can potentially manipulate the time voting by submitting extreme values